 logo

-Shed design Sick pens Bedding Access to water and feed Shelter
+Shed design Pen design Bedding Water and feed Enrichment Shelter Additional resources

-Clean and comfortable calf sheds help create a nurturing environment for calves and reduce the risk of disease and encourage high growth rates.
+Clean and comfortable calf sheds help create a nurturing environment for calves, reduces the risk of disease and encourages high growth rates.
 Having an appropriate set up and rearing system will help create a comfortable environment for calves that also helps maximise energy intakes and growth.
-Here are a few key things to consider when planning your calf shed set up and rearing systems.
+Young calves are particularly vulnerable to environmental stresses.
+Their limited ability to regulate body temperature, developing immune systems, and high surface area to body weight ratio mean that housing decisions have a direct impact on their energy balance, health status, and welfare.

 Shed design